Mrbbook/minicloset_twtt/README.md

 # minicloset_twtt
-Minicloset Twitter Bot and data pools for commercial purpose
+Minicloset Twitter Bots and Repocitory for data pools

+# Usage?
+To utilize the information from this pools and interpret in Twitter